chirpstack/chirpstack-gateway-os/docs/content/use/getting-started.md

 on its first boot.
 This could take a couple of minutes and during this time, the gateway will be less responsive!

 After booting the gateway, you need to login using SSH.
+In case the gateway running the ChirpStack Gateway OS supports WIFI, then it will be configured as access-point with the name `ChirpStackAP` and password `ChirpStackAP`.
+Once connected with `ChirpStackAP` the IP of the gateway is `192.168.0.1`.

+If you are connected using ethernet, then it uses DHCP to obtain an IP address.
+Many internet routers provide a web-interface with the IP addresses of conncted devices.

-When the IP of your gateway is `192.168.1.5`:
+If the IP of your gateway is `192.168.0.1`:

 {{<highlight bash>}}
-ssh admin@192.168.1.5
+ssh admin@192.168.0.1
 {{< /highlight >}}

 The default username is `admin`, the default password is `admin`.